kainoa7/pathly/README.md

 </div>

-## 🎯 About Nextly
+## 🎯 About Kaiyl

-Nextly is a modern, full-stack SaaS platform that revolutionizes career development through AI-powered guidance, personalized assessments, and professional development tools.
-Built with React, Node.js, and modern web technologies, Nextly provides a seamless experience for students and professionals navigating their career journeys.
+Kaiyl is a modern, full-stack SaaS platform that revolutionizes career development through AI-powered guidance, personalized assessments, and professional development tools.
+Built with React, Node.js, and modern web technologies, Kaiyl provides a seamless experience for students and professionals navigating their career journeys.

-### ✨ What Makes Nextly Special
+### ✨ What Makes Kaiyl Special

 - **🎓 Smart Career Assessment** - AI-driven career matching based on interests, skills, and goals
 - **👥 Role-Based Access Control** - Explorer, Pro, and Premium tiers with tailored experiences